CAFxX/ImageTweak/README.md

 You can also help by [reporting bugs](http://github.com/CAFxX/ImageTweak/issues) (please, try to be as acccurate as possible by including your OS, browser version, extensions installed, plugins and exact steps to reproduce the bug: if I can't reproduce it, most likely I won't be able to fix it!), [suggesting new features](http://github.com/CAFxX/ImageTweak/wiki) or by [translating ImageTweak in your language](http://www.babelzilla.org/).

 ## Extension compatibility
-Other extensions that wish to play nice with ImageTweak can use the following functions to test for the presence of ImageTweak.
+Other extensions that wish to play nice with ImageTweak can use the following function to test for the presence of ImageTweak.

+	/*
-	// Check if ImageTweak is installed and enabled: function isImageTweakEnabled() {
+		Check if ImageTweak is installed and enabled.
+		The argument doc is optional.
+		* isImageTweakEnabled() returns true if ImageTweak is enabled.
+		* isImageTweakEnabled(document) returns true if the content document is being displayed using ImageTweak
+	*/
+	function isImageTweakEnabled(doc) {
 		try {
-			return ImageTweakHelper.enabled();
-		} catch (e) {
-			return false;
+			return ImageTweakHelper ?
+ImageTweakHelper.enabled(doc) : false;
-		}
-	}

-	// Check if if the document doc is being displayed using ImageTweak function isImageTweakDocument(doc) {
-		try {
-			return ImageTweakHelper.enabledForDocument(doc);
 		} catch (e) {
 			return false;
 		}
 	}